0xbaitan/BiaPlanner/README.md

   Charity, D.T.
 (2024).
 How to Hash Passwords with bcrypt in Node.js. [online] freeCodeCamp.org.
 Available at: https://www.freecodecamp.org/news/how-to-hash-passwords-with-bcrypt-in-nodejs/ [Accessed 27 Oct.
 2024].

 - **Understanding how I can implement Redis to my system**:

   1. Por, P. (2024).
 How to Use Docker Redis with NestJS - Panat Por - Medium. [online] Medium.
 Available at: https://medium.com/@panat.siriwong/how-to-use-docker-redis-with-nestjs-7543bd17f39e [Accessed 29 Oct.
 2024].

+- **Understanding how to send emails with NodeMailer for email reminders**:
+  1. Web Wizard (2023).
+Sending Emails in Node.js with Nodemailer & Gmail | Step-by-Step Tutorial. [online] YouTube.
+Available at: https://www.youtube.com/watch?v=QDIOBsMBEI0 [Accessed 28 Dec.
+2024].